turicfr/CPPS-PCL/README.md

 # CPPS-PCL
-An intercative Penguin Client Library for Club Penguin Private Servers written in Python.
+A Penguin Client Library for Club Penguin Private Servers written in Python.

 **Warning:** High ban risk - Do not use with your own main penguin.

 **Note:** This PCL does NOT work for Club Penguin Rewritten on purpose, and any request to change it will not be accepted.

-This PCL contains 2 modes:
+This PCL contains an API, alongside two CLI interactive modes:

 ### 1. Single-Login